 Solutions should be sustainable and green not grey utilising the existing site features and integrating with existing habitat networks.
 This benefits people and wildlife.
-This is known as green infrastructure such as green roofs and ponds/wetlands/rain gardens/planter boxes to capture rainwater and includes adaptive measures such as deculverting rather than hard surfaces such as engineered swales, cells or modules and soakaways.
+This is known as green infrastructure such as green roofs and ponds/wetlands/rain gardens/planter boxes to capture rainwater and includes adaptive measures such as de-culverting rather than hard surfaces such as engineered swales, cells or modules and soakaways.
 Grey solutions allow surface water to be stored underground and dissipate into the ground and offer no benefits to people or wildlife.
-Solutions such as de-culverting on the other hand offer multiple benefits for landscape/visual amenity, recreational, access, biodiversity and commercial; i.e. attractive, lower maintenance and flood prevention.
+Solutions such as de-culverting on the other hand ground rather than down pipes.
+Sustainable offer multiple benefits for landscape/visual amenity, recreational, access, biodiversity and commercial: i.e. attractive. lower maintenance and flood prevention.

-The reed pond shown on page 42 is a detention pond as it stores and releases water from the roof back into the environment and does not have permanent water.
-It also provides a habitat for wildlife and makes an attractive landscape feature.
 You could also consider a rain garden or retention pond.
 Retention ponds are permanent pools of water and have more amenity benefits for local residents than a reed pond.
 A rain garden would be planted with flowering water loving plants rather than reeds and is suited for a single house.